 In addition, setting clear sustainability goals and targets provides an upper limit on the degree of renewable energy implementation you need to achieve the desired impact.
 And as the suitability of different clean energy technology differs by application, factors like transportability, conversion loss, scalability, and capital cost can determine the best approach.

 Rugged, durable technology is a primary enabler for implementing clean, green energy everywhere, especially in field services.
 These solutions transform operations, moving from a pen-and-paper approach to a fully digital one, increasing productivity in 75% of field service businesses.

-These devices also offer predictive maintenance to minimize critically resilient and energy-efficient technology downtime.
-Finally, they enable remote employee monitoring to provide consumers peace of mind in knowing where the technicians are while allowing providers to maximize the number of daily jobs.
+These devices also offer predictive maintenance to minimise critically resilient and energy-efficient technology downtime.
+Finally, they enable remote employee monitoring to provide consumers peace of mind in knowing where the technicians are while allowing providers to maximise the number of daily jobs.

 Providing field service support is easier with rugged solutions like the Getac V110, which enhances field services.
 It enables access to Cloud data, remote device management, and long battery life to ensure it lasts through an 8-hour shift – in any environment and is readable in direct sunlight.
 Getac’s ZX70 (7”) and ZX10 (10”) fully rugged Android tablets offer real-time digital access to facilitate clean energy implementation.